Hirshhorn Museum and Sculpture Garden Library

 In the late 1930s, Congress started plans to establish a national museum of contemporary art to complement the National Gallery of Art, which primarily displayed the work of the OId Masters.
 However, the lingering effects of the Great Depression and the strain of World War II put those plans on hold.
 It wasn’t until the 1960s that then Smithsonian Secretary S. Dillon Ripley revived the concept, seeing an opportunity to fulfill Congress’s original intention with the widely admired modern art collection of financier and philanthropist Joseph H. Hirshhorn.
 By 1966, an Act of Congress established the Hirshhorn Museum and Sculpture Garden, and in 1974 it opened to wide acclaim.
 The Hirshhorn Library was founded in 1971 as part of Joseph Hirshhorn’s private collection.
 The library collection moved to the Smithsonian’s Hirshhorn Museum and Sculpture Garden in 1974 to support research into the museum objects, and has grown apace with the expansion of the museum’s collection.
-Since 2000, the library has been administered by Smithsonian Libraries, and remains committed to the museum’s mission of sharing the transformative power of modern and contemporary art with the widest possible audiences.
+Since 2000, the library has been administered by Smithsonian Libraries and Archives, and remains committed to the museum’s mission of sharing the transformative power of modern and contemporary art with the widest possible audiences.

 The HMSG Library is one of the five art libraries within the Smithsonian Libraries: